reflectoring/reflectoring.github.io/_posts/2021-06-16-spring-cloud-aws-ses.md

 When we send an email with SES, we are using SES as our outbound email server.
 We can also use any other email server and configure it to send outgoing emails through SES.
 We can send email with SES in multiple ways:

+### From the SES console
-1. **From the SES console**: We can use the console send emails with minimal set up.
+We can use the SES console to send emails with minimal set up.
 However it is mainly used to monitor our sending activity.
 We can view the number of emails that we have sent along with the number of bounces and complaints as shown here:

 ![monitoring](/assets/img/posts/aws-ses-spring-cloud/monitoring.png)

+### Using SMTP interface
+Simple mail transfer protocol (SMTP) is the communication protocol for sending emails, receiving emails, and relaying outgoing mail between email senders and receivers.
+When we send an email, the SMTP server processes our email, decides which server to send the message to, and relays the message to that server.
-2. **Using the Simple Mail Transfer Protocol (SMTP) interface**: We can access Amazon SES through the SMTP in two ways :
+We can access Amazon SES through the SMTP in two ways :
    - by sending emails to SES from a SMTP enabled software
    - from a SMTP-compatible programming language like the Java by using the Java Mail API We can find the information for conneting to the SMTP endpoint from the SES console.
    ![smtp-settings](/assets/img/posts/aws-ses-spring-cloud/smtp-settings.png)

+### Calling the SES API
-3. **Calling the SES API**: We can send email by calling the SES Query API with any REST client or by using the AWS SDK.
+We can send email by calling the SES Query API with any REST client or by using the AWS SDK.

 ## Sending Mails with Amazon SES using Spring Cloud AWS